 Storage And Reheating

-- Storage: Allow the potatoes to come to room temperature then place leftovers in an airtight container.
-They can be stored in the refrigerator for up to 3-4 days.
+- Storage: Let the potatoes cool to room temperature, then scoop them into a glass airtight container.
+They'll keep in the fridge for 3-4 days.

 - Freezing: I do not recommend freezing these potatoes.
 I have found that the texture is not the same once you defrost them.